Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 to make a /command on discord, edit the commands.json file.

-an more complex example is:
+A more complex example is:

 ```
 "sanctionban": {